cmanikandan/robocar-rally-lab/README.md

 ## Prerequisites

-You should be familiar with at least some of the technologies listed below:
+It helps to be familiar with at least some of the technologies listed below:

 | Tech      |
 | --------- |